 What sets our programs apart?

-Our graduate students work with internationally recognized faculty who are leaders in the discipline, engaging students in ground-breaking research in rhetoric and scientific and technical communication.
+The Department of Writing Studies’ graduate programs are among the oldest and most highly respected of their kind in the country.
+Students in both tracks work with internationally recognized faculty who are leaders in national and local disciplinary communities and engaged in ground-breaking research in rhetoric and scientific and technical communication.
 Our graduate programs center around a strong sense of community and collaboration, with close working relationships between faculty and students.

 To learn more about our programs, please select the category that best suits your educational and career goals: